 - The Most Effective Way to Motivate a Person to Change

 - Get Rick’s Book, The Local Church

-Walking away from God, as far as living your life on ungodly terms, is a precarious way to live.
+Walking away from God and living your life on ungodly terms is a precarious way to live.
 But it happens.
 It happens to me on a daily basis.
 It happens every time I sin.
 And you can define the act of sinning many ways.
 For example, a typical way to describe the act of sinning is to miss the mark, a good definition.

 The Act of One Another-ing